 Min satellites count

-Specify the number of available satellites to detect a trip.
+Specify the number of available satellites at which you should consider the data to be valid.
 The recommended number is three and more, but for some types of equipment two is enough.

 Max distance between messages

 This setting is applied in the following situation: if from the previous message to the current one a unit has moved a distance greater than the specified one, the previous interval is terminated and a new one begins.
 The value of this field should be at least 50 meters.

 Min trip time

 This parameter is designed to exclude cases of the data outliers.
 For example, the unit in a parking lot moved from one place to another, and the movement of 40 seconds was detected.
 To exclude such cases from trips, set the minimum trip time (in seconds).